gerardroche/gerardroche.github.io/src/index.md

 features:

-  - title: "On which, type, and readlink commands"
+  - title: "The which, type, and readlink linux commands "
     link: '/2024/06/30/on-which-type-and-readlink-commands/'
-    details: "The `which` command identifies the location of a command.
-It does this by searching the `PATH` for executable files."
+    details: "The which command identifies the location of commands.
+It searches the system PATH for executables.
+The -a option prints all matching locations.
+To inspect the PATH, use tr to split it into separate lines for improved readability."

   - title: "Framework is my next laptop"
     link: '/2024/06/03/framework-is-my-next-laptop/'